geekscape/aiko_services/examples/aloha_honua/ReadMe.md

 The Aiko Services framework relies on (at least) these two Core Services ...

-* [MQTT server](https://en.wikipedia.org/wiki/MQTT#MQTT_broker) for passing messages between Services (Actors)
+* [MQTT server](https://en.wikipedia.org/wiki/MQTT#MQTT_broker) for transmitting messages between Services (Actors)
-* Aiko Registrar for discovering what Services (Actors) are available
+* Aiko Registrar for discovering which Services (Actors) are available

-Other Services (Actors), like AlohaHonua and the Aiko Dashboard can then send messages via the [MQTT](https://mqtt.org) protocol to communicate with each other.
+Other Services (Actors), like AlohaHonua and the Aiko Dashboard can then publish messages via the [MQTT](https://mqtt.org) protocol to communicate with each other.

-## A minimal Actor: aloha\_honua\_0.py
+## The simplest Actor: aloha\_honua\_0.py

 In computer science, it is traditional to start with an example [hello world program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program).
-For a programming language, that example program may be just a single line of code or a few lines of code.
-The simpliest Aiko Services equivalent is currently around 14 lines of code.
+For a given programming language, that example program may be just a single line of code or a few lines of code.
+The simpliest Aiko Services equivalent is currently around 15 lines of code.
 Clearly, there is a lot more going on here than just printing "Hello World !".

-The AlohaHonua [Actor](https://en.wikipedia.org/wiki/Actor_model) below is a distributed Service that can be discovered, [receive and send messages](https://en.wikipedia.org/wiki/Actor_model#Fundamental_concepts), perform distributed logging and be inspected via the Aiko Dashboard.
+The AlohaHonua [Actor](https://en.wikipedia.org/wiki/Actor_model) below is a distributed Service that can be discovered, [subscribe and publish messages](https://en.wikipedia.org/wiki/Actor_model#Fundamental_concepts), perform distributed logging and be monitored via the Aiko Dashboard.
 Subsequent examples will extend this basic building block to do much more.

 *Source code: [aloha\_honua\_0.py](aloha_honua_0.py)*

     from aiko_services import *

+    ACTOR_NAME = "aloha_honua"
-    _LOGGER = aiko.logger(__name__)
+    _LOGGER = aiko.logger(ACTOR_NAME)

     class AlohaHonua(Actor):
-        def __init__(self, implementations, name, protocol, tags, transport): implementations["Actor"].__init__(self,
+        def __init__(self, context):
-                implementations, name, protocol, tags, transport)
+            context.get_implementation("Actor").__init__(self, context)
             print(f"MQTT topic: {self.topic_in}")

         def get_logger(self):